lupyuen/lupyuen.github.io/src/ox2.md

 _My soldering of Ox64 BL808 looks horrigible...
 But it works for now_ 😬

-# Appendix: Load the Initial RAM Disk
+# Appendix: Initial RAM Disk

 TODO